aculligan/Zendesk_Chat_Bubbles/README.md

 ## This is a Google Chrome Extension.

-It can be downloaded and installed directly form the Google Web Store [here](https://chrome.google.com/webstore/).
+It can be downloaded and installed directly form the Google Web Store [here](https://chrome.google.com/webstore/detail/adlagjillplchmcfiipkmbnjccfkmlci/).

 ### This extension works inside Tickets created from Chat:

-*
+* Takes the plain text from a Chat transcript and adds bubbles based on sender.
+* Messages from Agent are highlighted blue.
+* Messages from Visitor are highlighted gray.

 Please submit bug reports [here](https://github.com/aculligan/Zendesk_Chat_Ticket_Bubbles/issues).